exoplatform/exo-documentation/docs/Administration.rst

 -------------------------------------------------

-Wallets administration interface allows you to manage users and spaces wallets To access wallets administration interface, you have to click on "Administration" menu from the top navigation, then "Reward" - "Wallet" from the drop-down menu.
+Wallets administration interface allows you to manage users and spaces wallets To access wallets administration interface, you have to click on "Administration" menu from the side navigation, then "Reward" --> "Wallet" from second level side bar.

 |image328|